Horse Camp

 • Hike to the summit of Bald Mountain.

-Key Horse Campground Regulations
+Key Horse Camp Regulations

 1. There is a limit of 1 wheeled camper and 2 tents per camp pad.